 The Company presently has 36 employees, 4 of whom serve in an executive capacity, 20 in research, quality control and manufacturing, 7 in maintenance and construction, and 5 in office and administrative support services.
-Of the total number of employees, 30 are full-time.
-None of the Company's employees are covered by a collective bargaining agreement.
-The Company believes that its relations with its employees are very good.
+Of the total number of employees, 33 work full time.